Perspective | How to turn on — and off! — a Zoom cat filter

 Go to Preferences and make sure you’ve selected your computer’s normal camera.
 Or, during a video call, hover over that “Stop Video” area to find and tap the caret and then select your main camera.

 Or in a pinch, completely quit the Snap Camera app.
-If the app isn’t running but you have it chosen as your camera in Zoom, people will just see the yellow Snap Camera logo, which is certainly better than yourself as a pickle.
+If the app isn’t running, but you have it chosen as your camera in Zoom, people will just see the yellow Snap Camera logo, which is certainly better than yourself as a pickle.